bowman2001/perplexdoc/content/doc/basic/image/index.md

 | Horiz. position | posh (ph) | {{% parameters imaging.embedded.posh %}} |
 | Vert. position | posv (pv) | {{% parameters imaging.embedded.posv %}} |

+##### The value `middle`
+for the vertical positioning doesn’t move an embedded image into the middle of the block.
+Its only an indicator for the layout to add some additional space for images, which are already placed in the middle of a text block.

 [^1]: The syntax for **query strings** has been introduced to extend URLs with optional parameters like `https://name.org?id=val&id2=val2`.
 They are usually generated automatically to specify API requests.

 ##### Overriding resource parameters {.h-info}